At a glance

-If you do want to swap the type or brand of food you feed your cat, do so gradually, over a period of several days by adding a small amount of the new food to the current food, increasing the new food while decreasing the old food.
+If you do want to swap the type or brand of food you feed your cat, do so gradually, over several days by adding a small amount of the new food to the current food, increasing the new food while decreasing the old food.

 A common food intolerance that many people have heard of is milk.
-This is because many mammals lack the enzyme necessary in order to digest the lactose in, which is the major sugar in milk.
+This is because many mammals lack the enzyme necessary to digest the lactose in, which is the major sugar in milk.

 Other causes of food allergies and intolerances in cats are fish, beef, eggs, wheat, and milk.
-Cats can become allergic and intolerant to foods they have eaten for a long period of time.
+Cats can become allergic and intolerant to foods they have eaten for a long period.

-Malabsorption syndrome is a number of disorders in which the small intestine can’t absorb enough of single or multiple nutrients.
+Malabsorption syndrome is several disorders in which the small intestine can’t absorb enough of single or multiple nutrients.
 There are many steps involved in the process of digestion, and any defect can cause malabsorption.
-Common causes include: